AndrewGuerrero/ng-caryll/content/effective_cpp.md

 delete ptk;                         // now behaves properly
 ```

-> Do not go around declaring all destructors `virtual`, only declare the ones meant to be used
+> Do not go around declaring all destructors `virtual`.
+Only declare the ones meant to be used
 > as base `class`es.
-Declare a `virtual` destructor if and only if that `class` contains at least one
+Declare a `virtual` destructor if and only if that `class` has at least one
 > `virtual` function.

 > By the same token, do not inherit from `class`es that do not have a `virtual` destructor.